 Chocolate: try it with milk, dark, white or even ruby chocolate.

-Cookies: if you can’t get Tim Tams try replacing them with your other favourite cookies such as chocolate chip, peanut butter or Oreos.
+Cookies: if you can't get Tim Tams try replacing them with your other favorite cookies such as chocolate chip, peanut butter or Oreos.
 Or for a simple rocky road leave the cookies out all together.

-Nuts: try it with peanuts, hazel nuts, macadamias, coconut or any type of nut you like!
+Nuts: try it with peanuts, hazelnuts, macadamias, coconut or any type of nut you like!

-To make the Tim Tam rocky road:
+How to make Tim Tam rocky road:

-First line a baking tray with grease proof paper.
+First line a baking tray with grease-proof paper.
 Then cut up the Tim Tams into smaller pieces.
 Spread the Tim Tam pieces on the baking tray.

 Melt the chocolate.
 This can be done easily in a microwave, or you can use a double boiler.
 I like this one which fits nicely into one of my regular pots.
-If using a microwave put in a large microwave proof bowl, I like my pyrex one.
+If using a microwave put in a large microwave-proof bowl, I like my pyrex one.
 Microwave for thirty second bursts, checking and stirring when the chocolate starts to melt around the edges.
 Once its starts to look gooey take it out and stir it, the last of the lumps should finish melting as your stir.
-If the lumps aren’t coming out pop it in for one or two more zaps.
-Do not over microwave the chocolate or you’ll burn it
+If the lumps aren't coming out pop it in for one or two more zaps.
+Do not over microwave the chocolate or you'll burn it

 Hot tip: make sure your bowl and any utensils are very dry.
 If water gets into the chocolate it will make the chocolate seizes up.